pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

 ## Playing around

-Note that we could now play around by changing either the frequency from `440` to something else, and/or change the waveform from `sine` to something else (`triangle`, `sawtooth`, `square`).
+Note that we could now play around by changing either the frequency from `440` to something else, and/or changing the waveform from `sine` to something else (`triangle`, `sawtooth`, `square`).
 Playing around like this is a great idea because it gives us more of a sense of the possibilities.

 At a certain point, though, we might well think about making this interactive by allowing the user to control the frequency.
 We could turn to our good friend `map()` to convert the mouse position to the frequency the oscillator should play at.